jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 We also know that the growth will be positive in the beginning of the model, so we can put a reasonably strong prior on $w_1$.
 Assuming that we want the majority of values to lie between $(0, 1)$, an appropriate prior can be $w_1 \sim N(0.5, 0.25)$.
 I'm hesitant to use the same logic for $w_2$, as the model should be flexible enough to capture gradients similar to $w_1$ in the case where there is no real change in the data.
 We'll see examples about this in the Results section by testing the model on data up to a particular date.
 For now, we want the prior for $w_2$ to be symetric about $0$, with the majority of values lying between $(-0.5, 0.5)$.
 We'll use $w_2 \sim N(0, 0.25)$.
+As for $\tau$, since at this time we don't have access to all the data (the virus is ongoing), we're unable to have a completely flat prior and have the model estimate it.
+Instead, the assumption is made that the change is more likely to occur in the second half of the date range at hand, so we use $\tau \sim Beta(4, 3)$.

 &nbsp;